zcollins0/ZeroEffortGitContributions/README.md

 A script to automate github contributions.
 Gotta make that bar all nice and green.

 ###Usage:
-- Make a dummy repository for your automated contributions
+- (Optional) Make a dummy repository for your automated contributions
-- Set USER and REPO variables in Contribs.py
-- Set maximum commits variable in Contribs.py
-- Run Contribs.py
+- Run Contribs.py, enter inputs as prompted
 - Run fillit.sh